John Liu (actor)

-Liu Chungliang (Commonly credited as John Liu) is a Taiwanese actor and martial artist.
-He mostly appeared in low-budget Taiwanese action/martial art movies and never appeared in the higher budget Hong Kong martial arts movies from the Shaw Brothers and Golden Harvest.
+Liu Chungliang (commonly credited as John Liu) is a retired Taiwanese actor and martial artist.
+He mostly appeared in low-budget Taiwanese action/martial art films.

 Martial arts

 When Liu was young, he learned martial arts from his grandfather who taught him Japanese Karate and Chinese kung fu.
 In the 1960s, he met Tan Tao-liang who was working as a martial arts instructor at the National Taiwan University.
 Tan taught Liu Taekwondo.
 According to Tan, Liu was not really flexible with his kicking when they first met.
 But through Tan's teaching, Liu was able to greatly improve the flexibility of his legs and his kicking would be featured in all his martial arts movies.
 Liu is often cited as being one of the best kickers in 1970s and 1980s martial arts films along with his teacher Tan Tao-liang, who also became an actor, Bruce Lee, Sun Chien of the Venom Mob, Casanova Wong, and Hwang Jang-lee who Liu would co-star in 5 films with Hwang often playing the villain to Liu's hero.